 SERP results are crucial to the online success of any business.
 If your page isn’t ranked on the first page of Google, it’s not doing you much good.
-A study by Infront Webworks found that only 5% of all web traffic gets as far as the second page or lower.

 If you’re already putting in that hard work, there are some actionable tips that can make a swift difference to your SERP rankings.
 We’ve drawn together 15 of those quick ways to boost your SERP results below.
 So you can find those that are most useful to you, we’ve split them up into four main categories:

 Keyword research is key to improving SERP results and to SEO in general.
 It’s not a quick or a simple process.
 Researching the right keywords to target and implementing that research takes time and effort.
 There are, however, some quick, actionable tips that you can use to get a swift boost to your SERP rankings.

 We all know that long tail keywords are important.
 They are especially useful for building and directing an effective content marketing strategy.
 Understanding the long tail keywords associated with your niche helps you to write content which users really want.

 Time was that long tail keywords were also like gold dust for SERP results.
 Creating content for and targeting loads of long tail keywords was the way to go.
 It ensured that you’d have different pages ranking highly for each keyword search.